 Designers address the human cognitive ability at each of these levels to get the desired emotional response.
-A positive emotional response could be of pleasure, trust, serenity, hope etc. while a desired negative emotional response could be of disgust, sadness, anger, bitterness etc.
+A positive emotional response could be of pleasure, trust, serenity, hope, etc. while a desired negative emotional response could be of disgust, sadness, anger, bitterness, etc.

 Visceral Designs are designs that are crafted to elicit an immediate reaction when we encounter a product for the first time.
 This is based on the aesthetics and the perceived quality of the product or the design itself, purely from the look and feel aspect of it.
 Visceral Design is best explained as “I see it, I want it, I will look great with it”.
-In the late 90s, when most companies were busy making pale-yellowish boxy personal computers, Apple’s not one but thirteen different candy-coloured macintosh’s were the perfect example of Visceral Emotional Design put to great use.
+In the late 90s, when most companies were busy making pale-yellowish boxy personal computers, Apple’s not one but thirteen different candy-colored macintosh’s were the perfect example of Visceral Emotional Design put to great use.
 Similarly, when you think of an Aston Martin in a James Bond movie, you think of a sleek and a beautiful car.
 That’s Visceral Design.

-Reflective Design looks at how the design will impact the end user’s lives after using it or even what values do the end users associate with using the product.
+Reflective Design looks at how the design will impact the end user’s lives after using it or even what values do the end-users associate with using the product.
 Reflective design deals with a rationalization of the product where the consumer consciously looks at the design and then post weighing its pros and cons, decides to be associated with it or not.
 It can be best summarised as “I can tell stories about me using it and that makes me feel better”.
 Tesla’s cars are the perfect example of a reflective design.
 Starting from the niche market of driving electric cars that are better for the planet than traditional cars, Tesla cars are the epitome of “I drive this car and it makes me look good”.
 The beauty of the product is desirous but it is just one of the many aspects that make it desirable.

 Everything around us has been designed using one or all three levels of emotional design to ultimately elicit a reaction because of expectations of consumers from brands.
 When one or more of those expectations are met, we experience a positive emotion.
 Using this emotional design principle, Product companies craft designs to create a positive response.
 Similarly, when needed, designs are created to elicit a negative emotional response as well.
 Anti-smoking campaign designs are a great example of it.
 This is done to elicit a strong negative emotion in the minds of smokers and to dissuade them from smoking by reminding them of the harmful effects.
 Studies have shown that post the introduction of such campaigns, cigarettes sales have dropped and a higher number of people are quitting smoking.
 The impact has been so strong that in order to stay relevant or profitable, tobacco companies have since then branched into non-tobacco based products like E-cigarettes, vapes and other products that are still about smoking yet have no immediate or known side effects.